Giant Betta Fish size and care

-These are betta fish whose size is considered larger than that of other regular betta fish, hence.
-To get this giant breeds, extensive selective breeding is done by consistently picking the largest betta of a brood and breeding them.
+Giant Betta Fish are Bettas whose size is considered larger than that of other regular betta fish, hence.
+To get this giant breeds, extensive selective breeding is done by consistently picking the largest betta of a brood and breeding them. if you are going to bred a considerable no of them, then it might be prudent to consider investing in a large tank like the 40 Gallon Breeder Tank.

 This breeding procedure is what makes the fish grow larger and sometimes faster and with each subsequent bred generation.